Centre for Criminal Justice and Human Rights

-The Centre of Law and Criminal Justice is a focal point for criminal justice and criminological research at City, University of London.
+The Centre for Criminal Justice and Human Rights is a focal point for criminal justice and criminological research at City, University of London.
 Reflecting its interdisciplinary approach the Centre of Law and Criminal Justice includes members from across the University including The City Law School, the School of Policy and Global Affairs, the School of Health & Psychological Sciences and Bayes Business School.

 Through cutting edge scholarship we advance national and comparative research investigating the most pressing issues in criminal justice.
 Our ethos is at once practical and research based – we believe that allowing theory to inform policy and practice is a route to meaningful criminal justice reform.

 We organise seminars, workshops, public lectures and conferences to share research findings and promote perspectives that are at once practical and specialist.

 We welcome collaboration – prospective students, visiting faculty, campaigners and concerned citizens are welcome to join us in transforming criminal justice.

 Dr Aldo Zammit Borda is a Reader in Law at City, University of London.
 He previously served as Director of the Centre for Access to Justice and Inclusion at Anglia Ruskin University.
 His research focus lies in the area of International Criminal Justice.

 Alexia Zimbler is a Senior Lecturer in Law and Assistant Dean for Student Recruitment (Postgraduate and Professional Programmes) at City Law School.She practised at the bar for 25 years, specialising in Criminal Law, Advocacy and Vulnerable Witnesses.